Combining Stage 1 and Stage 2 attributes

 HCR_EL2.FWB was introduced in Armv8.4-A.

-Finally, let’s consider the case where Stage 1 and Stage 2 attributes are the same:
+Finally, let’s look at an example in which Stage 1 and Stage 2 attributes are the same: